This is an overview of your email communication permissions. If you’d like to know more about how we

 What are some of the main concepts and rights I should be aware of?

-The definition of personal data is expanded under the GDPR to encompass online identifiers such as cookies or GUID, and location data.
 The GDPR introduces several new principles to ensure we stay accountable to you, for example, privacy by design, which means we take privacy into account through the entire process of systems engineering.
 The GDPR also expands upon the rights you have as a data subject under data protection law, such as the right to access, erase, change your personal data, and expands upon them with the right to object to certain types processing, the right of data portability and the so-called “right to be forgotten”.

 How does the Avast Group comply with the GDPR?